Jaejun-Project/IOS_Flashcard/README.md

   <img src="https://github.com/Jaejun-Project/IOS_Flashcard/blob/master/IOS_Flashcard_img/favList.png?raw=true"  width="200" height="400" />
 </p>

-- Add to favorite list by clicking the star button and remove from favorite list by un-clicking the star button
+- Add to favorite list by clicking the star button and make it colored and remove from favorite list by re-clicking the star button and make it not colored